Snow Mold

 How to Prevent Snow Mold from Causing Damage to a Lawn?

-In severe cases the snow mold can cause major damage.
-This only occurs if the snow mold is not broken-up or removed.
-If the snow mold is left on top of the lawn for too long then the grass can die.
-In severe cases where permanent damage does occur, a top seeding package may be required to repair the damaged lawn.
-Fungicide applications are unnecessary because they will not prevent damage to the grass.
-Breaking up the snow mold is the only effective way to prevent damage to the grass.
+In severe cases, snow mold can cause significant damage, but this typically occurs if the mold is not broken up or removed.
+If left on the lawn for too long, the grass may die.
+In instances where permanent damage occurs, using a top seeding package may be necessary to repair the lawn.
+Fungicide applications are generally ineffective, as they do not prevent damage to the grass.
+Breaking up the snow mold is the only effective method for preventing harm to the lawn.

 This is what snow mold looks like when it is still alive and growing.